Bletchley railway station: Bletchley High-level

 The plan for East West Rail provides for new high level platforms to be built on the eastern approach to the Bletchley Flyover, as the line has no direct route through the existing station without reversing.

 On 7 July 2014, the South East Midlands Local Enterprise Partnership announced that the Government had allocated £64.6 million funding for various projects that includes a £1.5 million contribution towards the cost of this work.

 In July 2017, Network Rail began a public consultation on the details of its proposals for the Bicester–Bedford section of East West Rail.
 The consultation documents provide detailed drawings for the high-level platforms but do not include any details about the station itself.
 (Note: There is, however, an artist's impression of the upgraded station on the East West Rail Ltd web site.)

-In July 2019, VolkerFitzpatrick announced that it had been awarded a contract to build the new platforms and the link to the mainline station.
+In July 2019, VolkerFitzpatrick announced that it had been awarded a contract to build the new platforms and the link to the main line station.
 Work finally began in the station area in mid-2020, when demolition of the original flyover began.
 Work further around the curve is underway to build two new high-level platforms, to be connected to the main station by extending the existing pedestrian overbridge that gives access to the mainline platforms.
 In January 2021, piling works began for this extension, At the end of April 2021, the piling and foundation works were complete.
 By September 2022, shell construction neared completion with fit-out projected through spring 2023.
 At the end of May 2024, the building was "very near to completion".

 Services

-Current Services

 All services at Bletchley are operated by London Northwestern Railway.

-The typical off-peak service in trains per hour is:
+The typical off-peak service in trains per hour (tph) is: